 Standard Life Investment Pathway Option 2 Fund

-By choosing the Standard Life Investment Pathway 2 Fund, you’ll be planning to buy a guaranteed income (annuity) in the next five years.
+By choosing the Standard Life Investment Pathway 2 Fund, you’ll be planning to buy a guaranteed income for life (annuity) in the next five years.

-It’s designed to help lessen the impact of changes in annuity rates so when you come to buy a guaranteed income, you’re less likely to be affected by changes in the cost of buying one.
+It’s designed to help lessen the impact of changes in annuity rates so when you come to buy a guaranteed income for life, you’re less likely to be affected by changes in the cost of buying one.
 You may still see the value go down as well as up, sometimes by a lot.

 Standard Life Investment Pathway Option 3 Fund